MAED (Education & Teaching) (EDT)

 EDT 655 Clinical Practicum in Reading 3 sem. hrs.

 Application of previous courses, including supervised assessment/interventionreading work with individuals in need of special reading instruction.
 Case studies are required.
 Students arrange to work with individuals with special reading instruction.
 30 hours field experience required for licensure-seeking or endorsement-seeking students.
 Offered fall, spring, and summer.

 EDT 662 Independent Study in Educ 1-3 sem. hrs.

 Individually tailored library research, laboratory research, or field researchundertaken by the student under supervision of an appropriate faculty member.
 It is intended for the student whose research interests are so specialized as to warrant a separate course specifically oriented around these interests, or the student who requires additional work in a particular area, or, in special circumstances, to supplant another course in the program.
 Offered as needed.

 EDT 670 Positive Strat in Discipline 3 sem. hrs.

 Discipline or classroom management is best done in such a way that the activities are a part of and extend from instruction and learning.
 At the same time, the self-esteem and positive attitudes of students must be nurtured and enhanced while maintaining useful structure in the learning setting.
 10 hours field experience for LEAD students.
-Offered every spring and June/July.
+Offered every spring.